Redefining Fitness: Inference, Information and Phase Transitions in Evolutionary Dynamics: Results

 \subsubsection{\bf Mixed games in variable environments}

 Greater realism and more possibilities result from combining several interaction strategies presented by the environment.
-Here we illustrate this situation via the mixture of two games, PD for $e=0$, and "turn the other cheek" (ToC), for $e=1$.
-ToC is a game of virtue, where it is shameful (costly) to exploit a cooperator and the greatest reward is obtained by cooperating with a defector.
-It is the game obtained by inverting PD's off-diagonal elements, Table~\ref{tab:Table_1}C-D.
+Here, we illustrate this situation via the mixture of two games, PD for $e=0$, and "turn the other cheek" (ToC), for $e=1$.
+In ToC, defecting against a cooperator is costly and the highest payoff comes from cooperating with a defector — it is a game of conspicuous virtue, obtained by inverting PD's off-diagonal payoffs, Table~\ref{tab:Table_1}C-D.

-Selected strategies depend on the relative probabilities of the two games set by the environment $q=p(e=0)$.
+Selected strategies depend on the relative probabilities of the two games set by the environment $q=p(e=1)$, which is the probability of ToC.
 The log-fitness becomes

+with $c(e)= c (1-e) - b e$ , $b(e) = b(1-e) - c e$.
 Costs and benefits swap between the PD and the ToC, for which $\ln w_{s_1} = a + b s_1 -c s_2 + d s_1 s_2$.
 If the two agents act independently, then the agent should always cooperate in the ToC because both $b, d > 0$.
-If the two agents act independently but share the same probability $p_1=p_2=p$, the log-fitness is independent of $e$ because there is a symmetry between the two agents so that the benefits and costs of cooperation are fully socialized.
-Thus, in the fully mixed population, changes in the environment have no effect on the average population dynamics and the phase diagram is the same as in Fig.\ref{fig:Fig-2}B.
+If the two agents share the same probability $p_1=p_2=p$, the log-fitness is independent of $e$ because there is a symmetry between the two agents so that the benefits and costs of cooperation are fully socialized.
+Thus, in the fully mixed population, changes in the environment have no effect on the average dynamics and the phase diagram is the same as in Fig.\ref{fig:Fig-2}A.

 When the two agents coordinate, the situation becomes more interesting.
-If the agents can tell which game they are playing at each time, their probability of cooperation will be the selected strategy for each game weighed by their relative probability $q$.
-The other situation we consider is when agents act conditionally on each other independently of the state of the environment.
+If agents can tell which game they are playing at each time, their probability of cooperation will simply follow from the selected strategy for each game, weighed by their relative probability, $q$.
+Alternatively, we consider when agents act conditionally on each other, independently of the state of the environment.
 Then we obtain the same condition for cooperation to emerge as in PD, but with costs and benefits that depend on the environment as in Eq.~\ref{eq:mixed-game}.
 Fig.~\ref{fig:Fig-2}B-C shows that when $q=0$, we obtain the PD condition (black line) in Fig.~\ref{fig:Fig-2}.
 As $q$ increases, both the ordinate at the origin and the slope decrease.
-At $q=1/2$ the slope is zero.
-Eventually, at $q=2/3$, ToC is sufficiently dominant and cooperation becomes unconditional.
+In general, the slope vanishes at $q=b/(b+c)$ and cooperation becomes unconditional for $q \geq c/(b+c)$ (e.g., $q=1/2$ and $q=2/3$ for the parameters shown).